 Monsters are always among our top-selling designs.
 Not so much your typical horror movie monsters, but the Rat Fink style monsters made famous by Ed "Big Daddy" Roth during the late 1950s and early 1960s.

 You never heard of Ed Roth or Rat Fink?
 That's a big surprise if you are into the Hot Rod/Kustom Motorcycle Kulture scene.
 I guess it's time to school you folks.
 We here at Lethal Threat are happy to provide you this brief biography of a towering pop art genius often overlooked by the mainstream media.

-Ed "Big Daddy" Roth was an artist, cartoonist, illustrator and custom car designer and builder who created the hot rod icon, Rat Fink and other monster characters.
-During the late 1950’s, with worldwide popularity of Walt Disney's Mickey Mouse and the Magic Kingdom, Ed Roth saw that things were not so wonderful for everybody in the USA.
+Ed "Big Daddy" Roth was an artist, cartoonist, illustrator and custom car designer and builder in Southern California who created the hot rod icon Rat Fink and other monster characters.
+During the late 1950s, with the increasing worldwide popularity of Walt Disney's Mickey Mouse and the Magic Kingdom, Ed Roth saw that things were not so wonderful for everybody in the U.S. as Disney's funny and fun-loving characters may have suggested.
 The depiction of a perfect life and happy family enjoying all things Disney inspired Roth to come up with his anti-hero to Mickey Mouse, Rat Fink.

 At our Lethal Threat office, we have a collection of all things Rat Fink.
 Check out our embroidered monster work shirts and decals inspired by Ed “Big Daddy” Roth.